Tuufless/xivjp/index.en.md

 permalink: /
 ---

-# FFXIV Elemental Raid Macros

-This repository is a collection of macros (and my notes) often encountered in the Elemental Data Center (DC).

-Elemental is a Japanese FFXIV data center; however, it is home to servers with high populations from other countries such as Tonberry or Kujata.
-That being said, it is still ultimately a Japanese DC, so it generally follows **Japanese** strategies.
-Keep that in mind that when watching (English) videos/reading guides- there may be differences.

----
+# XIVJP

+Welcome to XIVJP!
+Here, you will find English resources for the strategies used in the FFXIV Japanese Datacenters, Elemental, Gaia, Mana, and Meteor.

+Keep that in mind when looking up other English videos/guides as there will likely be differences.

 ## Current content (Patch 7.1)